ligolang/ligo-mirror/vendors/LexerLib/README.md

 Note how we call `Lexing.new_line` and `start#new_line`.
-Indeed, it is of the utmost importance to call those two functions after recognising an end-of-line character.
-See the scanning rule `scan_block` for an example, and, of course, `scan` itself.
+Indeed, it is of the utmost importance to call those two functions after recognising an end-of-line character, so both the logical state and lexing buffer register the change of lines in the input.
+See the scanning rule `scan_block` for an example, and, of course, `scan` itself, as examples.

+### The Thread Implementation

+The implementation of the module `Thread` is straightforward.

+### The Core Implementation

+The heart of the lexer library resides in the file `Core.mll` and how, from a lexer for tokens, provided by the client, a lexer for the tokens _and the other lexical units_ is made.
+Actually, how several lexers are made, depending on the kind of input.